Why Python is the Ideal Choice for Final Year Projects?

 2. Hotel Booking Cancellation Rates Analysis

-This project analyses hotel booking data to predict or understand the factors influencing booking cancellations.
-It helps hotels to improve management and reduce cancellations.
+This project analyses hotel booking data to develop a predictive model to predict or explore the motivation of hotel booking cancellations, typically used for improving management and decreasing cancellations.

 Key Features